alanesq/DRO/README.md

 [Big Clive](https://www.youtube.com/watch?v=fKSSY1gzCEs) <br>

 One interesting thing I was not expecting is you get two decimal places from these very cheap calipers even though they only display one on their LCD, as can be seen in the picture above.

+WARNINGS: The well known problem with these cheap calipers is the battery goes flat if you do not use them for a while, it turns out that they are producing the data we use here all the time, even when turned off.
+I bought one of the longer calipers recently which looks like it is a "new/impoved" design which has got round this issue by turning off the data all together which is very bad news if you want to use it for this project.
+So if you are buying calipers I suggest you try to buy the older style ones if you can as the newer ones do not seem to support data, the good news is these will be the cheapest ones.
+You can still use the reader from a cheaper caliper on this longer bar if you do have one though.<br>
+Also, I have read that some of these calipers use a different data standard although all the ones I have tried are the same<br>
+Make sure when ordering a Cheap Yellow Display that it is not the version with two USB ports as this has a differnt display and will not work with this sketch at present (anyone know how to fix this?)<br>

 ## Misc info:
 [Cheap Yellow Display Information](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display)